A discretization of Holst's action for general relativity: New perspectives

-Notice that the momentum variable associated with a wedge $s$ is an $so(3,1)$ element which is not simple in the generic case: it cannot be written as a wedge product of two Minkowski vectors.
-This looks like a clear difference with the classical prequel of the EPRL model and its twisted geometry \cite{FS}.
-At the level of corner cells boundaries, however, simplicity is present.
-Consider a corner cell $c<\nu$ and a wedge $s(\sigma \nu)$ intersecting it.
+Notice that the momentum variable associated with a wedge $s$ is an $so(3,1)$ element which is not simple in the generic case; tat is, it cannot be written as a wedge product of two Minkowski vectors.
+This looks like a clear difference with the classical prequel of the EPRL model \cite{EPRL}.
+At the level of corner cells boundaries, however, simplicity is present: Consider a corner cell $c<\nu$ and a wedge $s(\sigma \nu)$ intersecting it.
 Let us define $u_{\sigma \nu}|_c$ as the restriction of the sum given above where $\sum_{l_1, l_2 <\nu}$ is replaced by $\sum_{l_1, l_2 < c}$.
 In the resulting sum, there are only two nonvanishing terms corresponding to the wedge product of two Minkowski vectors.
-In our B-models, the $B$ field is shared by neighboring corner cells within the same 4-simplex, and this gluing of neighboring elements seems to admit a twist similar to that of twisted geometries.
-Thus, this apparent difference seems to also be related to the different arrangement of the degrees of freedom within the simplicial complex.

-On the other hand, in the EPRL model, neighboring 4-simplices share the $B$ field, and in our model they share the gauge field $k$.
-In our model metric degrees of freedom of neighboring 4-simplices are related only on-shell.
-When solving the geometricity conditions, one finds two sectors related by $B \mapsto B' = -B$.
-For the EPRL model, these are two global sectors, but for our model this could mean two sectors per 4-simplex.
-At the quantum level, this could mean that finding a quantized version of our discrete Condition G3 may be essential, even when in the EPRL there is no condition of this type.
+Thus, the apparent difference arises because in our spacetime atoms we have momentum variables which are a sum of simple momenta associated to the corner cells.